-- If approved, the proposed ordinance would limit the construction of donation containers to metal, fiberglass, or wood with a maximum size of 150 cubic feet, and no more than two (2) donation containers would be permitted on a single property. - As proposed, the owners of all existing donation containers would have thirty (30) days within which to obtain a permit.
+- The proposed ordinance would limit the construction of donation containers to metal, fiberglass, or wood with a maximum size of 150 cubic feet, and no more than two (2) donation containers would be permitted on a single property. - Owners of all existing donation containers would have thirty (30) days within which to obtain a permit.
 Existing donation containers of any size may be permitted, provided they are maintained in accordance with the proposed ordinance.

-- Per the Council's motion of direction on April 6th, staff has made the following changes to the ordinance: - □ The language regarding the area around the donation container has been changed to permit the donation of "large bulky donation items that do not fit inside the container." - □ The language regarding emptying the containers has been changed to require them to be emptied at least once every 2 weeks, and large items to be picked up within 24 hours. - □ The language about the City billing property owners for the cost of removing donation containers has been removed.
+- Per the Council's motion of direction on April 20th, staff has made the following changes to the ordinance: - The language about the City billing property owners for the cost of removing donation containers has been removed. - The language about the City destroying impounded container boxes has been removed.

+- 8

-- □ The City Council has three (3) alternatives:
+- The City Council has three (3) alternatives:

 - Do not adopt the ordinance;

 - Adopt the ordinance with amendments; or

 - Adopt the ordinance as presented.